cybertraining-dsc/deprecated-sp21-599-355/project/index.md

 TODO

 ## 9. References

-Your report must include at least 6 references.
-Please use customary academic citation and not just URLs.
-As we will at one point automatically change the references from superscript to square brackets it is best to introduce a space before the first square bracket.

 [^1] Asbjørn Følstad, Cecilie Bertinussen Nordheim, Cato Bjørkli; What Makes users Trust A Chatbot for Customer Service?, [online research paper], <https://www.researchgate.net/publication/327839749_What_Makes_Users_Trust_a_Chatbot_for_Customer_Service_An_Exploratory_Interview_Study>